bumperman/MYD-Y6ULX-LinuxDevelopmentGuide/en/Chapter2.md

 ```

 ### Yocto Toolchain

+Yocto supports two kinds toolchain, one is low-level development toolchain meta-toolchain, another is application development toolchain.The low-level toolchain likes Linaro.The another used for application development, include more third libaries and header files.The MYS-6ULX also supports two kinds, those file name is "myir-imx6ulx-fb-glibc-x86_64-fsl-image-qt5-cortexa7hf-neon-toolchain-4.1.15-2.0.1.sh" and "myir-imx6ulx-fb-glibc-x86_64-meta-toolchain-cortexa7hf-neon-toolchain-4.1.15-2.0.1.sh".

 Yocto toolchain distribute SDK package type.
 You need install the toolchain SDK package, then use it.
 Below is install method: